karthikraja001/Water-Tank-Simulator/README.md

 This is a really cool and simple application demonstrating how a water tank works.
 This application is created using VB .NET Framework.

+# Alert

+Please Feel Free to Fork this project.

 # How It Looks
 ![Water Tank Simulator](https://user-images.githubusercontent.com/64122408/97703444-a8aa7900-1ad6-11eb-836c-1302c8c5b061.gif)